Hermitian manifolds with semi-positive holomorphic sectional curvature: Introduction

 \btheorem[\cite{TY}] Let $(X,\omega)$ be a compact K\"ahler manifold with nonpositive holomorphic sectional curvature.
 Then the canonical line bundle $K_X$ is nef.
 Moreover, if $(X,\omega)$ has strictly negative holomorphic sectional curvature, then the canonical line bundle $K_X$ is ample. \etheorem

-For more related discussions on this topic, we refer to \cite{Wong,HLW10,WWY,HLW14,WY,TY} and the references therein.
+For more related discussions on this topic, we refer to \cite{Wong,HLW10,WWY,HLW14,WY,TY,HW15} and the references therein.
 One may also wonder whether similar statements hold for compact K\"ahler manifolds with positive holomorphic sectional curvature.
 However,

 \bexample Let $Y$ be the Hirzebruch surface $Y=\P\left(\sO_{\P^1}(-k)\ds \sO_{\P^1}\right)$ for $k\geq 2$.
-It is well-known (\cite{Hitchin75} or \cite[p.292]{SY}) that $Y$ has a smooth K\"ahler metric with positive holomorphic sectional curvature.
+It is is proved (\cite{Hitchin75} or \cite[p.292]{SY}) that $Y$ has a smooth K\"ahler metric with positive holomorphic sectional curvature.
 But the anti-canonical line bundle $K_Y^{-1}$ is not ample although $K_Y^{-1}$ is known to be effective.
 For more details, see Example \ref{ex}.\eexample

-\textbf{Acknowledgement.} The author would like to thank Professor K.-F. Liu, V. Tosatti, B. Weinkove and S.-T. Yau for many valuable discussions.
-The author would like to thank the anonymous referee whose comments and suggestions helped improve and clarify the paper.
+As an important structure theorem, Heier and Wong proved in \cite{HW12} that projective manifolds with positive total scalar curvature are uniruled.
+In partiuclar, projective manifolds with positive holomorphic sectional curvature are uniruled.\\